zkatz100/dsc650-big-data-portfolio/hbase/README.md

 ## Empty Table Verification

-Explain how the initial empty scan confirms that the target table exists before Spark writes any metrics.
+The empty scan shows that the table was created properly, if the table was not created the, scan would return "unknown table".

 ![Empty HBase Scan](screenshots/hbase-empty-scan.png)